refinedev/refine/documentation/docs/core/tutorial.md

 Let's create a **Page** component to fetch **posts** and display them as a table.
 Later, we will pass the component as the **list** prop to our resource.

 ## Adding Tailwind CSS

+We will use Tailwind for the UI of the example app.
+You can prefer any UI library or design system since it's not affecting usability.

 Install `tailwindcss` and its peer dependencies via npm, and then run the init command to generate both `tailwind.config.js` and `postcss.config.js`.